zwerdlds/roopes/readme.md

 To install, add the crate to your `cargo.toml` as usual.
 The types provided are minimal, but the provided implementations should facilitate the most common uses.

-`use ropes::prelude::*` will expose the essential traits.
+`use roopes::prelude::*` will expose the essential traits.
 Implementations are not exposed through `prelude` -- to use them, the specific implementation must be referenced in their module, such as `ropes::patterns::builder::Lambda`.
 Users are suggested to use implementations in the following pattern to maintain hygienic namespace references.
 Note in particular, `command::Lambda` is referable directly after including `prelude::*`: